shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 --- abstract

 Prefix hijacking has emerged as a major security threat in the Border Gateway Protocol (BGP), garnering widespread attention.
 To mitigate such attacks, Internet Routing Registries (IRR) and Resource Public Key Infrastructure (RPKI) have been developed, providing reliable mappings of IP prefixes to authorized Autonomous Systems (ASes).
 Nonetheless, challenges persist due to outdated Route objects within IRR and the limited deployment rates of RPKI.
-Recently, several organizations have adopted the approach of integrating IRR, RPKI, and local data to enhance the quality of routing source data.
+Recently, several organizations have adopted the approach of integrating IRR, RPKI, and local data to enhance the quality of route origin.
 This document describes problem statement and requirements for enhanced route origin validation using multi-source information.

 --- middle

 # Introduction

-The Border Gateway Protocol (BGP) is widely used for inter-domain routing in the Internet.
+The Border Gateway Protocol (BGP) is widely used for inter-domain route.
 However, due to the lack of built-in routing security mechanisms, BGP is vulnerable to various security threats such as prefix hijacking.
 To mitigate such attacks, the global Internet infrastructure needs to create a database to record the mapping of IP prefixes to authorized origin ASes, which can be used to determine whether BGP announcements are propagated or discarded.

-Currently, network operators primarily rely on Internet Routing Registry (IRR) and Resource Public Key Infrastructure (RPKI){{RFC6480}} as data sources for route validation.
+Currently, network operators primarily rely on Internet Routing Registry (IRR) and Resource Public Key Infrastructure (RPKI){{RFC6480}} as route origin sources.
 However, IRR suffers from a lack of effective validation mechanisms and incentives for resource holders to update objects, leading to the prevalence of outdated objects.
-On the other hand, RPKI faces challenges in terms of complex operations, the negative impact of misissued ROA, and the certificate dependencies in the hierarchy of RPKI, which hinder its widespread deployment.
+On the other hand, RPKI faces challenges in terms of complex operations, misissued ROA, and the certificate dependencies in the hierarchy of RPKI, which hinder its widespread deployment.

-To fully leverage existing data sources and improve the accuracy of route validation, enhance the robustness and security of the global routing system.
-Mutually Agreed Norms for Routing Security (MANRS) have advocated for the simultaneous use of IRR and RPKI, incorporating them into relevant actions for network operators.
-Currently, some organizations are attempting to filter outdated objects by implementing specific rules, such as JPIRR removing IRR objects that have not been updated within a given timeframe.
-Additionally, certain organizations and software, like RIPE NCC and Irrd v4, employ RPKI to filter out IRR objects that fail RPKI validation.
-Moreover, research efforts, such as the introduction of algorithms like {{IRRedicator}}, aim to filter IRR objects effectively.
-On the other hand, mechanisms like SLURM allow ISPs to establish a local RPKI view by enabling local filtering and additions based on specific requirements.
+To fully leverage existing sources and improve the accuracy of route validation, enhance the robustness and security of the global routing system.
+Many suggestions and solutions have been proposed, for example:
+* Mutually Agreed Norms for Routing Security (MANRS) have recommended the use of both IRR and RPKI.
+* JPIRR removing IRR Route objects that have not been updated within a given timeframe.
+* RIPE NCC and IRRdv4 utilize RPKI (Resource Public Key Infrastructure) to validate and filter IRR Route objects.
+* {{IRRedicator}} leverages machine learning algorithms to identify stale Route objects, aiming to enhance the consistency between IRR and RPKI.
+* SLURM{{RFC8416}} allow ISPs to establish a local RPKI view by enabling local filtering and additions based on specific requirements.

-This document aims to provide insights and recommendations to network operators, researchers, and policymakers for improving the security and robustness of the global routing system by analyzing the issues and challenges associated with route origin validation, particularly the integration of multi-source information.
+This document aims to provide insights and recommendations to network operators, researchers, and policymakers for improving the security and robustness of the global routing system by analyzing the problems associated with route origin validation, particularly the integration of multi-source information.

 ## Requirements Language